 ‘ …his victims fought for their lives in a silent, eerie underwater battleground!’

-Although Buchanan was producing low budget 16mm colour remakes of American International Pictures sci-fi movies for television distribution around this time, he claimed this was an original plot even though it bears striking similarities to Voodoo Woman (1957) and White Zombie (1932).
+Although Buchanan was producing low-budget 16mm colour remakes of American International Pictures sci-fi movies for television distribution around this time, he claimed this movie had an original plot even though it bears striking similarities to Voodoo Woman (1957) and White Zombie (1932).

 In his autobiography, It Came from Hunger!
 Tales of a Cinema Schlockmeister, Buchanan said: “We were plagued by the humidity, cottonmouth snakes, and mechanical troubles throughout the shoot, and John made me promise that next time we worked together, it would be a cakewalk.”

 Deep in the rural Texan swamps, reclusive and ruthless wife-abusing mad scientist Doctor Simond Trent is conducting experiments in his laboratory on the local impoverished voodoo-worshipping black “natives” in an attempt to discover the secret to reversing evolution, feeding the failures to the alligators he keeps in his covered outdoor swimming pool.